The Commission is the economic regulator for six commercial ports

 in South Australia.
 Economic regulation applies only to 'proclaimed ports',

 under the Maritime Services (Access) Act 2000 (MSA Act).

 Flinders Ports Pty Ltd operates the ports listed above.

 The Commission does not have a role in other ports.
 For matters in relation

-to another port, see Department for Transport, Energy
+to another port, see Department for Infrastructure and Transport.